- 94 gr white flour

 - 1 egg

-- Add the soft butter in portions while continuing to mix until the dough is smooth and elastic.
+- Add the salt and butter in portions and mix well between the additions.